TheJonCallahan/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 <!--
 > [!NOTE] If Windows 8.1 devices haven't cached proxy server credentials, enrollment might fail because the request doesn't prompt for credentials.
 Enrollment fails without warning as the request wait for a connection.
 If users might experience this issue, instruct them to open their browser settings and save proxy server settings to enable a connection.   -->

-Managed devices require configurations that let **All Users** access services through firewalls.
+Managed devices require configurations that let the device and **All Users** access services through firewalls.

 The following tables list the ports and services that the Intune client accesses: